rob-metalinkage/cityrdf-bblocks-review/citygml-owl/README.md

 - removes outdated core triples and correspondent hanging restrictions
 - patches RoomHeight.status range

+We changed the script to reflect the logics behind the work with codelists: instead of merging two files - ontology file and codelists file (if codelists exist in a correspondent UML package), we put all files representing package codelists into a `/CityRDF/codelists` folder.
+This allowed us to avoid punning in OWL representation.

-We extended this script to implement our vision on how we can benefit from custom UML-to-OWL conversion, taking into account abilities of OWL.
+We extended the script to implement our vision on how we can benefit from custom UML-to-OWL conversion, taking into account abilities of OWL.

-#### ADE* classes/ade* properties removal
+### ADE* classes/ade* properties removal

 As far as the implementation of Application Domain Extensions (ADEs) is optional, we decided to remove mentioning of ADE* classes/ade* properties from CityGML ontologies.